josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

 Anyway.
 [Automattic responded](https://automattic.com/2024/09/25/open-source-trademarks-wp-engine/) by sending its own cease-and-desist to WP Engine, claiming mainly that WP Engine is deliberately confusing people, and that it owes licensing to...someone.
-Automattic, I guess, though the lines are so blurry it's clear the separation was only ever a smokescreen.
+Automattic, I guess, though the lines are so blurry it's clear the separations between WordPress entities were only ever little more than a smokescreen.

 ---

 **I should mention: most people believe WordPress.com and WordPress.org/the Foundation are two (three!?) separate entities**.
 I sure did, before this week.
 I thought the two had separated many years ago, with the express intent of preventing any one for-profit company from abusing the WordPress name.

+I guess they technically are.
+But when one person apparently enjoys unchecked control over all of them…

 [Guitar begins strumming with Alanis Morissette vocalizing]